-The SX8643 configuration parameters are taken from the QSM or the NVM and loaded into the SPM as explained in the chapter 'functional description'.
+The SX8634 configuration parameters are taken from the QSM or the NVM and loaded into the SPM as explained in the chapter 'functional description'.

-This chapter describes the details of the configuration parameters of the SX8643.
+This chapter describes the details of the configuration parameters of the SX8634.

-The SPM is split by functionality into 5 configuration sections:
+The SPM is split by functionality into 6 configuration sections:

-- · General section: operating modes, - · Capacitive Sensors section: related to lower level capacitive sensing, - Button: related to the conversion from sensor data towards button information, - Mapping: related to mapping of button information towards wake-up and GPIO pins, - GPIO: related to the setup of the GPIO pins.
+- · General section: operating modes, - Capacitive Sensors section: related to lower level capacitive sensing. - Button: related to the conversion from sensor data towards button information, - Slider: related to the conversion from sensor data towards slider information, - Mapping: related to mapping of button and slider information towards wake-up and GPIO pins, - GPIO: related to the setup of the GPIO pins.